Edward3785/Edward3785.github.io/README.md

 Another website I use often is [Youtube](https://www.youtube.com/) - It's useful for finding information and also good for some entertainment.
 A good way to waste a day.

 ## My Experience using Github and how it could be useful ##
 My experience using GitHub has been very good.
-Part of this is simply because I have used it before for a previous class so I already have some GitHub experience but nonetheless using GitHub has easy and efficient.
-Also GitHub can help me collaborate with others in the future and its a good way to build a strong portfolio while I'm still in college.
+Part of this is simply because I have used it before for a previous class so I already have some GitHub experience but nonetheless using GitHub has been easy and efficient.
+Also GitHub can help me collaborate with others in the future and it's a good way to build a strong portfolio while I'm still in college.